-The Lucas County MacArthur Safety + Justice Challenge Grant Fund will make grants available for community-based organizations who are doing work in the ZIP codes 43604, 43607, 43608, and 43610.
-These initiatives should aim to advance criminal justice reform and jail reduction strategies through policy change, community engagement, or programing.
+The Lucas County MacArthur Safety + Justice Challenge Grant Fund will make grants available for community-based organizations doing work in the ZIP codes 43604, 43607, 43608, and 43610.
+These initiatives should advance criminal justice reform and jail reduction strategies through policy change, community engagement, or programing.
 Initiatives should be in collaboration with the community and community focused.
-Deadline for applications is November 22, 2021 at 12pm.
+Deadline for applications will be at noon, Friday, September 1, 2023.

-Policy Change - Develop new and creative approaches to criminal justice reform to make a positive impact to safely reduce the size of the local jail population and/or reduce racial, ethnic, and economic disparities in the criminal justice system in one or more of the targeted ZIP codes.
+Policy Change - Develop new and creative approaches to criminal justice reform to make a positive impact to safely reduce the local jail population and/or reduce racial, ethnic, and economic disparities in the criminal justice system in one or more of the targeted ZIP codes.

-Community Engagement - Collaborative efforts that engage community/neighborhood residents located within one or more of the targeted ZIP codes impacted by the criminal justice system and creates opportunities for people to engage in practical ways to affect change in their neighborhoods and the local criminal justice system.
+Community Engagement - Collaborative efforts to engage community/neighborhood residents located within one or more of the targeted ZIP codes impacted by the criminal justice system and create opportunities for people to engage in practical ways to affect change in their neighborhoods and the local criminal justice system.

-Programming - Programming located within one or more of the targeted ZIP codes that supports youth, individuals, and/or families impacted or potentially impacted by the criminal justice system.
-Provides services to individuals and/or families that have been directly impacted by the criminal justice system from various perspectives and empowers individuals and/or families to become agents of change in communities that have been affected by their involvement with the justice system.
+Programming - Programming located within one or more of the targeted ZIP codes to support youth, individuals, and/or families impacted or potentially impacted by the criminal justice system.
+Provide services to individuals and/or families that have been directly impacted by the criminal justice system from various perspectives and empower individuals and/or families to become agents of change in communities that have been affected by their involvement with the criminal justice system.

 As required by the United States Tax Code (Section 1.501 (c)(3)-1 (c) (3). (ii)), grant funds cannot be used to:

 Engage in direct lobbying activities (i.e., contacting legislators regarding specific legislation).

 Engage in grassroots lobbying activities (i.e., encouraging the public to contact legislators regarding specific legislation).